 Adam Murray Executive Director

-Adam Murray is the Executive Director of Inner City Law Center, a non-profit law firm serving the most vulnerable individuals and families in Los Angeles County.
-Founded on the fundamental principle that every person should always be treated with dignity and respect, ICLC’s 70+ staff and 450+ volunteers provide legal representation and advocacy to thousands of homeless and working poor clients, focused on combating slum housing, preventing homelessness, and aiding homeless veterans.
+Adam Murray is Executive Director of Inner City Law Center, a non-profit law firm serving the most vulnerable individuals and families in Los Angeles County.
+Founded on the fundamental principle that every person should always be treated with dignity and respect, ICLC’s 80+ staff and 400+ volunteers provide legal representation and advocacy to thousands of homeless and working poor clients, focused on combating slum housing, preventing homelessness, and aiding homeless veterans.

-Adam has taught economics and political science at East Los Angeles College.
-He has served as president of the board of both the Housing Rights Center of Southern California and the Immigration Center for Women and Children.
-He is a former Commissioner with the Los Angeles County Citizens’ Committee on Economy and Efficiency and is also a former board member of the Fair Housing Council of the San Gabriel Valley, the ACLU of Southern California, and the Center for Progressive Leadership.
+Adam has served as president of the boards of the Housing Rights Center of Southern California and the Immigration Center for Women and Children and has taught economics and political science at East Los Angeles College.
+Adam is also a former board member of the Fair Housing Council of the San Gabriel Valley, the ACLU of Southern California, and the Center for Progressive Leadership.
+He is a former member of the Los Angeles County Citizens’ Committee on Economy and Efficiency.

-Adam received a B.A. in International Relations from Pomona College, an M.A. in Economics from Claremont Graduate University, and a J.D. from the University of California at Berkeley’s Boalt Hall School of Law.
+Adam received a B.A. in International Relations from Pomona College, an M.A. in Economics from Claremont Graduate University, and a J.D. from the University of California at Berkeley School of Law.
+In 2009, the Los Angeles Daily Journal named Adam one of the top 20 attorneys in California under the age of 40.
 Adam was a Stanton Fellow with the Durfee Foundation in 2014 and 2015.
 When not working, Adam enjoys playing soccer with his wife and two young children.

 Juliet Arganaraz Director of Administration